Reddit beginner guide: How do you get started with Reddit?

 3. Vote on posts you like or dislike.
 Something you support and vote for is an upvote, and when you dislike, you give a downvote.

 What makes Reddit different from other social media platforms is that it is not about followers or fancy profiles.
 It is about topics and conversations.
 Every community has its own rules and tone (set by volunteer moderators).
 You don’t need to know anyone.
 You just need to care about something and join the talk around it.
+This is the foundation of learning how to engage in Reddit communities.

 Common terms of Reddit you need to know

-Here are a few terms you’ll see everywhere on Reddit.
+In this Reddit beginner guide, we have listed down a few terms you’ll see everywhere on Reddit.
 Get used to it before you start your journey on Reddit.

 1. Subreddit: A community within Reddit focused on one topic, like a forum for travel, books, or startups.
 Each one starts with “r/” (for example, r/India or r/Design).